sszachnowski/manageris/README.md

-This is not a real app yet.
-It is only a piece of code in very early stage of development.
+This is only a repository with piece of code.
+Not a working app.